Why talk about abortion?

 Abortion, although so common, is all too often represented as something unusual or even shameful.
 This can stop people from receiving the support they may want or need.
 It can prevent them talking about and reflecting on their experiences, whether positive or more complex and challenging.

-The Charity was re-purposed by Lesley Hoggart and Jayne Kavanagh who had been exploring ways to create safe spaces for people to talk about abortion for years.
+Over 30 years later, our charity decided to shift its focus to meet the changing reproductive health needs of women in the UK.
+Womanschoice was re-developed by Lesley Hoggart and Jayne Kavanagh, who had been exploring ways to create safe spaces for people to talk about abortion for years.
 For Lesley, this was as a researcher working at the Open University.
 For Jayne this was as a sexual health clinician in North London, teacher at UCL Medical School and co-Chair of Doctors for Choice UK, with Wendy Savage.

 Jayne first started to think about the need for safe spaces for abortion providers to talk about the more challenging and emotional aspects of their work in 2012, when a friend and colleague was reported to the GMC following the Care Quality Commission ‘raid’ on abortion clinics.
 Her subsequent experiences facilitating workshops with healthcare providers whose work involved abortion care reinforced her belief that a supportive space to talk about their work outside the clinical setting would benefit those working in abortion care.